Georgia man who put cheap Chinese wheels on his Bugatti Veyron GS does extreme durability test and is left stunned by the results

 But how would the Bugatti Veyron GS perform on the track?

-Satisfied that the cheap wheels wouldn’t cause his car – or his health – any harm.
+Satisfied that the cheap wheels wouldn’t cause damage to his car, or himself, he wanted to test them even further.

 Bolian decided to head out to a 3.10-mile runway in Titusville, Florida to take them for a spin.